leochely/multiset/README.md

 # multiset

-Creation of a multiset class for a school homework
+Creation of a multiset class for one of a student's homework